Emergent Spacetime and Cosmic Inflation: Introduction

 In Sec.
-3, we observe that the NC spacetime is caused by the Planck energy condensate responsible for the generation of spacetime and results in an extremely large spacetime.
-We demonstrate why the emergent gravity clearly resolves the notorious cosmological constant problem \cite{1hsy-jhep09,1hsy-review}.
-A principal reason is that the huge vacuum energy being a perplexing cosmological constant in general relativity was simply used to generate flat spacetime and thus does not gravitate.
-The emergent gravity is in stark contrast to general relativity since it does not allow the coupling of the cosmological constant \cite{1hsy-jpcs12}.
-We note that the Planck energy condensate into vacuum must be a dynamical process and show that the cosmic inflation arises as a solution of a time-dependent matrix model, describing the dynamical process of the vacuum condensate.
+3, we note that the Planck energy condensate into vacuum must be a dynamical process.
+We show that the cosmic inflation arises as a solution of a time-dependent matrix model, describing the dynamical process of the vacuum energy condensation.
 It turns out that the cosmic inflation corresponds to the dynamical mechanism for the instantaneous condensation of vacuum energy to enormously spread out spacetime.
 It is remarkable to see that the inflation can be described by time-dependent matrices only without introducing any inflaton field as well as an {\it ad hoc} inflation potential.
 Our work is not the first to address physical cosmology using matrix models.
 There have been interesting earlier attempts \cite{1matrix-cos}.
 In particular, the cosmic inflation was addressed in very interesting works \cite{1jun-sang} using the Monte Carlo analysis of the type IIB matrix model in Lorentzian signature and it was found that three out of nine spatial directions start to expand at some critical time after which exactly (3+1)-dimensions dynamically become macroscopic.

-In Sec.
-4, we discuss why the emergent spacetime picture may incapacitate all the rationales to introduce the multiverse hypothesis.
-Since the emergent spacetime picture is radically different from the conventional picture in general relativity so that they are exclusive and irreconcilable each other, we reconsider main sources to introduce the multiverse hypothesis from the standpoint of emergent spacetime: (A) cosmological constant problem, (B) chaotic and eternal inflation scenarios, (C) string landscape.
-We argue \cite{1essay} that the emergent spacetime certainly opens a new perspective that may cripple all the rationales to introduce the multiverse hypothesis.